USS Skagit: Vietnam, 1965-1967

 On 23 August 1965, Skagit deployed to the Far East and remained there until 14 May 1966.
 This was not to be a peacetime cruise as during the past decade.
 The United States was committed to the defense of South Vietnam, and the services of Skagit were required for combat operations.
 On her way west, she carried cargo and Marines to Okinawa.
 Between 13 November and 8 December 1965, she delivered two loads of cargo from Okinawa to Da Nang.
 In January 1966, Skagit embarked combat cargo and combat-loaded marines at Okinawa in preparation for an amphibious landing.
 On 28 January, Skagit, as a unit of Task Group 76.6 made an assault landing near Thach Tru in southern Quảng Ngãi Province, in Operation Double Eagle.
 Twelve amphibious force ships landed 5,000 United States Marines against the Viet Cong and North Vietnamese there.
 On 16 February, the ship proceeded to Chu Lai to unload her remaining cargo.
 In early March, she returned to Okinawa for another load of cargo and, upon her return to Vietnam, spent the remainder of the month shuttling supplies between Da Nang, Phu Bai, and Chu Lai.

 Skagit entered the Todd Shipyard, San Pedro, California, on 25 October 1966 for an overhaul and remained there until 7 March 1967.
 On 31 May, the ship deployed to the western Pacific for a seven-month tour.
 She offloaded her cargo at Da Nang on 29 June and sailed to Sasebo for voyage repairs.
-Skagit returned to Vietnam and during the period from 15 September to 1 November, she used her LCMs to transport more than 6,700 tons of combat supplies from Da Nang up the Perfume River to Huế.
+One repair was the replacement of the propeller and shaft, which were damaged when the propeller struck a log in port.
+It left Sasebo for Manila to load prefabricated schoolhouses, which were delivered to Tacloban, Cagayan de Oro, and Zamboanga.
+Then there was a short stop again in Manila, then in Subic Bay (Olongapo).
+Skagit returned to Vietnam and during the period from 15 September to 1 November, she used her LCMs to transport more than 6,700 tons of combat supplies and prefabricated airport materials from Da Nang up the Perfume River to Huế.